iamrajiv/GSoD-2021/GSoD_2021_Project_Proposal.md

 I considered myself a Polymath.
 I believe in rigorous and intuitive learning.
 Spend the majority of the time exploring different types of algorithms and contributing to open source.
 My interest lies in the fields of Algorithms, Computational Science, and Distributed Computing.

-I have completed GSoD '20 with [gRPC-Gateway](https://grpc-ecosystem.github.io/grpc-gateway/), where my work was on Refactoring the Existing Docs Site of gRPC-Gateway.
+I have completed Google Season of Docs 2020 with [gRPC-Gateway](https://grpc-ecosystem.github.io/grpc-gateway/), and my project was on **Refactoring the Existing Docs Site of gRPC-Gateway** of gRPC-Gateway.

-My Google Season of Docs '20 work summary can be found in this repository [https://github.com/iamrajiv/GSoD-2020](https://github.com/iamrajiv/GSoD-2020).
+My Google Season of Docs 2020 work summary can be found in this repository [https://github.com/iamrajiv/GSoD-2020](https://github.com/iamrajiv/GSoD-2020).

-## Project Proposal Video Presentation

-{% include iframe.html src="https://youtu.be/bSnKbzZYDco" %}

 ## Introduction